dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `--solver-path` - specifies a custom SMT solver to use

-* `--solver-plugin` - specifies a plugin to use as the SMT solver, instead of an external pdafny translaterocess
+* `--solver-plugin` - specifies a plugin to use as the SMT solver, instead of an external process

 * `--boogie` - arguments to send to boogie